boazbk/tcs/lec_04_code_and_data.md

 ### Constructing the NAND-CIRC interpreter in NAND-CIRC

 We now turn to describing the proof of  [eff-bounded-univ](){.ref}.
-To do this, it is of course not enough to give a Python program.
+To prove the theorem it is  not enough to give a Python program.
-Rather, we need to show how we compute the function  $EVAL_{s,n,m}$  itself using a NAND-CIRC program.
+Rather, we need to show how we compute the function  $EVAL_{s,n,m}$   using a _NAND-CIRC program_.
 In other words, our job is to transform, for every $s,n,m$, the Python code of [#nandevalpythonsec](){.ref} to a NAND-CIRC program $U_{s,n,m}$ that computes the function $EVAL_{s,n,m}$.

 > ### { .pause }